shreyadon/cheat_sheet/CheatSheet.md

 person1.store(:role, "Instructor")
 # => person1 = {:first_name=>"Raghu", :last_name=>"Betina", :role=>"Instructor"}
 ```
-or
+or we can fill up a hash by typing in the hash literal
 `person2 = { :first_name => "Jocelyn", :last_name => "Williams", :role => "Student" }`

 ***Note:***
 1. Ruby represents each key/value pair by separating them with a `=>`, known as a "hash rocket."
-2. If the key already exists when you try to `.store` something under it, its value will be replaced.
+2. If the value associated with a key already exists when you try to `.store` something under it, its value will be replaced.

 **.fetch method:**
-Retrieves the data held by a key.
+Both `.fetch` and `.[]` can be used to retrieves the data held by a key.
 `person1.fetch(:last_name)# => "Betina"`
 `person2.[:last_name] # => "Williams"`